Georgarex/ds-survey-george-luther/README.md

 All results are fully reproducible: `python main.py` runs all three models with a fixed seed and saves outputs to `model_outputs/`. `streamlit run app.py` launches the interactive dashboard.

 ---

+## Future Extensions

+Several extensions were identified during development that would improve operational realism and increase optimisation quality.

+### Demographic-Specific Incidence Rates

+The current model assumes population-wide incidence probabilities.

+A more realistic extension would estimate:

+P(category | demographic)

+for combinations of:
+- gender
+- age bracket
+- region

+This would allow the optimiser to:
+- allocate demographic-specific bundles
+- reduce over-sampling
+- improve qualification efficiency

+For example:
+- children's television categories may skew heavily toward parents
+- cosmetics categories may skew toward female demographics
+- automotive modification categories may skew toward younger male demographics

+### Adaptive Mid-Month Reallocation

+The current system allocates all respondents upfront.

+A production system could instead:
+1. monitor live category completion rates
+2. detect underperforming categories mid-fieldwork
+3. dynamically reallocate future respondents

+This would reduce over-delivery and improve operational efficiency under real stochastic outcomes.

+### Reinforcement Learning / Sequential Optimisation

+The current optimisation uses static linear programming and greedy heuristics.

+Future versions could model allocation as a sequential decision problem using:
+- reinforcement learning
+- contextual bandits
+- online optimisation

+This would allow the system to:
+- learn bundle effectiveness over time
+- adapt to changing incidence behaviour
+- optimise long-run respondent efficiency dynamically

+### Integer Programming & Advanced Solvers

+The current LP formulation uses continuous relaxation with post-rounding.

+Future work could explore:
+- integer programming
+- branch-and-bound optimisation
+- commercial solvers such as Gurobi or CPLEX

+particularly if additional operational constraints are introduced.

+### Respondent Fatigue Modelling

+The current model assumes qualifier questions have zero time cost and no behavioural impact.

+A richer behavioural model could include:
+- fatigue penalties (sandwiching multiple surveys)
+- diminishing completion likelihood as bundle complexity increases

+This would better reflect real survey operations.

+### Dockerized Deployment

+The Streamlit dashboard could be containerised using Docker to:
+- easiest extension to the project.
+- simplify deployment
+- improve reproducibility
+- support cloud execution environments

+### Bundle Frequency & Structural Analysis

+An additional analysis layer could examine:
+- which bundles appear most frequently in the optimal solution
+- which categories consistently co-occur (existing project has category analysis per-month, just not cross-category analysis like this bullet point)
+- which categories act as "anchor" categories within efficient bundles

+This would provide operational insight into:
+- category compatibility
+- high-efficiency survey structures
+- recurring optimisation patterns

+### Fairness & Respondent Utilisation Metrics

+Future versions could explicitly optimise:
+- variance of respondent workload
+- workload fairness
+- expected value generated per respondent

+rather than minimising respondents alone.

+This would better align optimisation outputs with operational recruitment economics and respondent experience considerations.

 ## Data Sources